Are chronic UTI’s killing your sex life?

 I was in a state – my entire body was bright red and itchy, and I felt like I was going to pass out because I was having trouble breathing.
 Not a good look.

-When the ordeal was over, I vowed that I would do whatever it took to never get another UTI again!
-Obviously, I was acutely aware of the problem, but I wasn’t informed enough about the actual solutions outside of the “conventional round after round of antibiotics” approach or the “drink a sh*t ton of cranberry juice” approach.
+When the ordeal was over, I vowed that I would do whatever it took to never get another UTI again.
+Obviously, I was acutely aware of the problem, but I wasn’t informed enough about the actual solutions outside of the “conventional round after round of antibiotics” approach or the “drink a ton of cranberry juice” approach.

 So, naturally I did some digging.
 As afflicted people tend to do.